LiPascal/SignalRems/README.md

 await _subscriberClient.ConnectAsync("https://localhost:7198", "/signalr/ems/example/pubsub", stoppingToken);
 var subscription = await _subscriberClient.SubscribeAsync("Message", handler, p=> p.Age > 60);
 ```
-Please note, one client can only used to do one subscription.
-The dispose method will stop the subscrition and disconnect from server.
-We can get multiple client instance from DI container to subscribe with differnet topic/filter.
+Please note, one client can only be used to do one subscription.
+The dispose method will stop the subscription and disconnect from server.
+We can get multiple client instances from DI container to subscribe with differnet topic/filter.
 ## License
 This project is open source and follows MIT license.